War in the Vendée: Geographic coverage

 Geographically, the insurrection occurred within a rough quadrilateral approximately 60 mi wide.
 The territory defied description in the terms of the redistricting of 1790, nor did it align itself to descriptors used in the Ancien régime; the heart of the movement lay in the forests, with Cholet at its center, in the wild districts of the old county of Anjou, in the Breton marshlands between Montaigu and the sea.
-It included parts of the old Poitiers and Tours, the departements of Maine-et-Loire, the Vendée, and Deux Sèvres, but never completely fell under Royalist control.
-The further the land was from Paris (the seat of revolutionary power), the more Counter-revolutionary belligerence occurred.
+It included parts of the old Poitiers and Tours, the départements of Maine-et-Loire, the Vendée, and Deux Sèvres, but never completely fell under Royalist control.

+The further the land was from Paris (the seat of revolutionary power), the more counter-revolutionary belligerence occurred.

 Vendée military response

 The insurrection began in March 1793, as a rejection of the mass conscription edict.
 In February, the National Convention had voted to approve a levy of three hundred thousand men, to be chosen by lot among the unmarried men in each commune.
 Thus, the arrival of recruiters reminded locals of the methods of the monarchy, aroused resistance in the countryside, and set in motion the first serious signs of sedition.
 Much of this opposition was quelled quickly, but in the lower Loire, in the Mauges and in the Vendean bocage, the situation was more serious and more protracted.
 Youths from communes surrounding Cholet, a large textile town on the boundary between the two regions, invaded the town and killed the commander of the National Guard, a "patriotic" (pro-revolutionary) manufacturer.
 Within a week, violence had spread to the Breton marshlands; peasants overran the town of Machecoul on 11 March, and several hundred Republican citizens were massacred.
 A large band of peasants under the leadership of Jacques Cathelineau and Jean-Nicolas Stofflet seized Saint-Florent-le-Vieil on 12 March.
 By mid-March, a minor revolt against conscription had turned into full-fledged insurrection.

 The Republic was quick to respond, dispatching over 45,000 troops to the area.
 The first pitched battle was on the night of 19 March.
 A Republican column of 2,000, under general Louis Henri François de Marcé, moving from La Rochelle to Nantes, was intercepted north of Chantonnay near the Gravereau bridge (Saint-Vincent-Sterlanges), over the river le Petit-Lay.
 After six hours of fighting, rebel reinforcements arrived and routed the Republican forces.
 In the north, on 22 March, another Republican force was routed near Chalonnes-sur-Loire.